Fluid-X/core/docs/whitepaper.draft.md

 have direct access to the asset that influences protocol parameters, research and development fund allocation, among other vital decisions.
-Assuming the governance super tokens are eventually exchanged over the FluidX or any other exchagne, the value of the governance token creates an automated take-profit mechanism for liquidity providers, who otherwise wouldn't recognize any profits automatically.
+Assuming the governance super tokens are eventually exchanged over the FluidX or any other exchange, the value of the governance token creates an automated take-profit mechanism for liquidity providers, who otherwise wouldn't recognize any profits automatically.